TempRetinex: Retinex-based Unsupervised Enhancement for Low-light Video Under Diverse Lighting Conditions: Methodology

-\textbf{Generalization problem due to diverse brightness.} As shown in \cref{fig:histogram} (top), images of the same scene captured at 10\% and 20\% brightness exhibit markedly different histograms.
-Real-world applications require networks to generalize across arbitrary lighting conditions.
-Although supervised methods can achieve good generalization, they depend on large annotated datasets covering the continuous spectrum of illumination which is impractical.
+\textbf{Generalization problem due to diverse brightness.} As shown in \cref{fig:histogram} (a) and (b), histograms of the same scene captured at 10\% and 20\% brightness (compared to a reference daylight illumination) vary markedly.
+While supervised methods can achieve good generalization, they depend on large labeled datasets covering a continuous spectrum range which is impractical.
+Most unsupervised methods perform poorly under varying brightness levels; results are typically underexposed when inputs are darker and overexposed when inputs are brighter than the training data mean.
+This is attributed to domain shifts across illumination levels and the absence of ground-truth supervision to correct deviations \cite{zhang2022towards,narayanan2022challenges}.

-Most unsupervised methods, on the other hand, directly enhance low-light images without explicitly accounting for such differences in intensity distributions, and thus generalize poorly.
-In general, these methods perform well when trained and tested at the same illumination level.
-However, in real-world scenarios, inference must handle diverse brightness inputs, and they fail to maintain consistent brightness, as shown in \cref{fig:generalization}, where outputs are underexposed when the input is very dark and overexposed when the input is brighter than the training data mean.
-This weakness arises from the substantial domain shifts across illumination levels and the absence of ground-truth supervision to correct deviations, which causes the network to overfit local subsets of features rather than learning a mapping robust across the exposure spectrum \cite{zhang2022towards,9782500,narayanan2022challenges}.

-\textbf{ABA preprocessing.} To address the above problem, we propose an efficient and robust preprocessing method based on image statistical characteristics and Retinex theory.
-The Retinex theory points out the reflectance represents the inherent properties of objects and is independent of the lighting conditions.
-This implies that the statistical distribution of the reflectance should theoretically exhibit consistent characteristics across different brightness levels.
-Therefore, prioritizing the reflectance estimation—rather than directly decomposing illumination—proves more intuitive and effective.
-Our ABA preprocessing explicitly aligns intensity distributions under different exposures to similar distributions.
-The images $R_0$, generated from inputs with varying brightness as shown in \cref{fig:histogram} (c) and (d), are then used as the initial reflectance and inputted to RE-Net for further refinement and enhancement.
+Global contrast stretching is a commonly used preprocessing method in professional low-light image processing.
+Inspired by this, we propose BCP, a simple yet effective method based on image statistics and Retinex theory.
+Since reflectance represents the inherent properties of objects, its distribution should remain stable across brightness levels.
+Thus, we prioritize an initial reflectance $R_0$ estimation, rather than directly decomposing illumination in \cite{li2025zerotig}.

-The pipeline of our ABA preprocessing is as follows: Firstly, we calculate the grayscale value $v$ at which the cumulative distribution function (CDF) of the image reaches a threshold $C$.
-Here $v$ is regarded the maximum valid brightness under current illumination.
-Secondly, we derive the histogram amplification coefficient $\gamma$ as
+BCP first calculates the grayscale value $v$ at which the image cumulative distribution function (CDF) reaches a threshold $C$ (empirically set to 0.98 to exclude extreme outliers such as saturated pixels or noise).
+Here $v$ represents the maximum valid brightness under current illumination.
+The histogram amplification coefficient $\gamma$ is then defined as

-where 0.8 is a safety factor to prevent overexposure.
-Lastly, the initial reflectance is generated by